Shahroz16/Item-catalog/README.md

 ## Setup project

-Copy the `catalog` project into the`vagrant` directory, which is shared with your virtual machine.
+Clone the project into the`vagrant` directory, which is shared with your virtual machine.

 Run the following command to set up the database:
 ```